ArcovanBreda/CEConvDL2/blogpost.md

 #### HSV

 ##### Hue Shift Equivariance
+**Shifting the Kernel -**

+#TODO INCORPORATE ---
+We have described some of the potential issues surrounding the HSV color space.
+While aware of these challenges, we initially set out to explore how the network would perform if we naively shifted the hue or saturation of the input layer filters as described above.

-**Shifting the Kernel -** Our first experiment involved the naively hue-shifted filters.
+Our first experiment involved the naively hue-shifted filters.
 For this experiment, we took a ResNet-18 network and replaced the standard convolutional layers with our group convolutional layers.
 Here the first layer will perform the lifting operations that maps our input image to the group and the later layers perform the corresponding group convolutions.
 We use a 3 x 3 x 3 kernel and train the network for 3 discrete hue rotations (0, 120 and 240 degrees).
 We utilize the Flowers 102 dataset and train the models for the task of image classification with a batch size of 64 for 200 epochs.
 We separate 2 cases where we train the equivariant network (CE-ResNet-18) with hue jitter, randomly applying a hue shift with a uniformly chosen hue factor between -0.5 and 0.5, and without any hue jitter.
 Additionally, for comparison we train 2 baseline models of a ResNet-18 network with and without hue jitter, where the width of the network is increased such that the number of parameters between the equivariant networks and baseline networks is equal.

 We evaluate our models based on the classification accuracy on the Flowers-102 dataset, where we shift all test images with 37 discrete hue shifts to verify whether the performance of the hue equivariant networks excels beyond the baseline models.